GGEMS/ggems/docs/Sphinx/v1.0/source/building_and_installing.rst

 DOSIMETRY_DOUBLE_PRECISION
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 By default this option is set to ON.
-For dosimetry computation the computation are in double float precision.
-It's the only part of code of GGEMS to do that.
+For dosimetry the computation are in double float precision.

 GGEMS_PATH
 ~~~~~~~~~~
 Path found automatically by CMAKE.
-It corresponds to source folder for CMAKE.
+It corresponds to GGEMS source folder.

 MAXIMUM_PARTICLES
 ~~~~~~~~~~~~~~~~~